frequently asked questions

 If you are new to this review blog, you can fill out a form on the Request Page .

-If you are a repeat author (meaning I've read your work before), you can email me directly with your latest ARC.
-Please read the guidelines on the request page, and make sure you fill out the correct form.
+If you are a repeat author (meaning I've read your work before), you can email me directly with your latest book (digital and print copies accepted).
+Please read the guidelines on the Requests and Policies page, and make sure you fill out the correct form.

 Where do you Post your reviews?

 The sites that I post my reviews to (if the book is listed on that site) are amazon.com , barnesandnoble.com, Goodreads.com, Smashwords, Kobo, and other sites if specifically requested).
-I post my reviews on my Bookshelf Review Facebook page, and this BLOG.
-I tweet the review link on my blog and use the #ABSR everytime, and my twitter account is @amyshan_author
+I post all reviews on THIS blog.
+I now share my reviews on my Bookshelf Review Facebook page, directly from the blog post on this blog.
+I tweet the review link on my blog and use the #ABSR every time, and my twitter account is @amyshan_author

 If you have a profile on Bookbub, and your book is listed there, give me the link and I'll post the review there as well.

-Due to new review policies on Amazon International Sites, I am unable to post reviews there.
+I am unable to post reviews on Amazon International Sites.
 However, Amazon.com Reviews do appear on the titles international site.

 What is an ARC and what kind do you accept?